Coppernic/coppernic.github.io-old/applications/iclass_wedge.md

    - Enable service : you can start or stop the service with this option.
    - Hid iClass Service startup boot : when it is enabled, the service will start automatically when the device boot.
-   - On/off reader for each scan : when enabled, it power off reader after scanning (either for bad or good read).
+   - On/off reader for each scan : when enabled, it will power off reader after scanning (either for bad or good read).
 It will save battery, but can be a little bit longer to read as you will need to power on the reader every time.